 If you are making Sweet Coleslaw in advance, simply prepare and cover tightly with plastic wrap in your serving container.
 Toss the coleslaw right before serving and enjoy!
 You should not freeze coleslaw since the sauce will separate during freezing and won’t come back together right when thawed.
 This is such a quick recipe, you should just make it the morning of your party without having to worry about thawing and a broken dressing.

 Sweet Coleslaw is perfect as a cookout side dish or for topping Pulled Pork Sandwiches and Pulled BBQ Chicken Sandwiches.
 Try this sweet slaw on top of some chili dogs (or Chili Dog Casserole) for a Southern ballpark inspired meal!

-- Mayo: For a lighter coleslaw recipe, swap 1/2 cup mayonnaise with sour cream or plain greek yogurt.
-If you want a no-may based dressing, use all sour cream or greek yogurt.
+For a lighter coleslaw recipe, swap ½ cup mayonnaise with sour cream or plain greek yogurt.
+If you want a no-mayo based dressing, use all sour cream or greek yogurt.
 Keep in mind it won’t be as creamy and much tangier.

 - Serve: This Sweet Cole Slaw gets better with time.
 Refrigerate at least 4 hours before serving and only keep at room temperature for up to 2 hours.

 - Store: Store your Sweet Cole Slaw in an airtight container and refrigerate for up to 1 week.
 As it breaks down, add more coleslaw mix to keep it fresh longer.